If you are unwell, please go directly to a COVID testing facility or your local emergency department.

 Where can I get a COVID-19 vaccine?

 Some SmartClinics Medical Centres below will be offering COVID-19 vaccines, while others will not.
 Please read the list below to see how to book your vaccine at one of our clinics.
 Vaccine supply issued by the Government at some locations is slow, so please be patient with us.
 This means you may need to wait until more vaccines have arrived in stock before you can get an appointment.

-STEP 2: Book your vaccination appointment by contacting one of the clinics below.
-These clinics have AstraZeneca in stock now.
+Book your vaccination appointment by calling one of the clinics below.
+Most clinics take phone bookings only.

-- The Gap Walton Bridge (to book online click here or book with clinic on 07 3300 1900)
+- The Gap Walton Bridge (online bookings available or by calling the clinic on 07 3300 1900)

 Why should I get vaccinated for COVID-19?

 COVID-19 can cause serious ongoing health conditions, and sometimes death.
 Immunisation is a safe and effective way of protecting you and your family.
 Immunisation helps protect others, especially those who may not be able to be immunised themselves.
 When you get immunised, you protect yourself as well as helping to protect the whole community.